 Keith Stachowiak 21:16

 Right, right.
-Yeah, so the belt the belt reading system is one of our one of the things that my to do list eventually to get going back again, I'm not sure that we would actually use it in the same format, but it would be interesting just to find the wiring that is all still there just to find the end connections and get it working again.
+Yeah, so the bell ringing system is one of our one of the things that my to-do list eventually to get going back again, I'm not sure that we would actually use it in the same format, but it would be interesting just to find the wiring that is all still there just to find the end connections and get it working again.

 Stacy Grinsfelder 21:31

 That's a lot of fun.
-Well, you said embalming room and I I'm thinking should we gloss over that now and get back to it, or should we you know?
+Well, you said embalming room, and I, I'm thinking should we gloss over that now and get back to it, or should we, you know?
 I think we will actually.
-I have another question, but for those of you listening, the embalming room it exists there.
+I have another question, but for those of you listening, the embalming room exists there.
 We'll get back to it.
-What I want to know what original features excited you and Elisa the most when you came in?
-I mean, obviously this house, you connected with it right away, and I just I want to know what that wow thing was that you both looked at each other and said, "This is it."
+What do I want to know is what original features excited you and Elisa the most when you came in?
+I mean, obviously this house, you connected with it right away, and I just want to know what that wow thing was that you both looked at each other and said, "This is it."